matthiasnoback/TalisORM/README.md

 - You model a persistable domain object as an _Aggregate_: one (root) _Entity_, and optionally some _Child entities_.
 - The child entities themselves have no children.
 - You use the ORM for your _write model_ only.
 That is, you don't need to fetch hundreds of these aggregates to show them to the user.
+- Your aggregate internally records domain events, which will automatically be released and dispatched after saving changes to the aggregate.

 Furthermore: